Woldorf/MultiplayerSnek/README.md

 ServerSide.py - Host program
 ClientSide.py - Client program

+To be run, in network.py on lines 6 and 7 and ServerSide.py lines 7 and 8 you will need to change the port and local IP of the host

 This needs a few libraries, socket and pickle which are system libraries, and pygame which you will need to install.
 Here are instructions on installing it: http://automatetheboringstuff.com/2e/appendixa/

 Current bug/issue: